-- i.
-The goal(s) is easy to understand terms as part of a campaign that moves not just metrics but the hearts and minds of employees working to meet that goal, building off of existing LMP communication efforts that reach and motivate the frontline; - ii.
-The progress on meeting the goal(s) on a regular and ongoing basis to employees so the value and benefit or meeting the goal is reinforced; - iii.
-And celebrate success in meeting the goals with an explicit link to the pay-out for efforts made to reach the goals; - iv.
+- The goal(s) is easy to understand terms as part of a campaign that moves not just metrics but the hearts and minds of employees working to meet that goal, building off of existing LMP communication efforts that reach and motivate the frontline: - The progress on meeting the goal(s) on a regular and ongoing basis to employees so the value and benefit or meeting the goal is reinforced; - And celebrate success in meeting the goals with an explicit link to the payout for efforts made to reach the goals; - 4.
 The value of this reward and performance improvement program as part of broader efforts to define Kaiser Permanente as a best place to work for recruiting and retaining employees.

-D. Pavout:
+D. Payout:

-i.
-Will be provided to employees based upon successfully meeting the goal at the level closest to the frontline's natural work environment that was identified when setting the goal for payout under this demonstration, provided other provisions are met and procedures followed in Section 2.
-A (3) of the 2005 National Agreement.
+1. Will be provided to employees based upon successfully meeting the goal at the level closest to the frontline's natural work environment that was identified when setting the goal for payout under this demonstration, provided other provisions are met and procedures followed in Section 2.A.3. of the 2005 National Agreement.